pukaishubho/pukaishubho.github.io/content/authors/admin/_index.md

     icon: edx
     summary: |
       Learned:
-      - Synthesize your own blockchain solutions
+      - How to synthesize blockchain solutions.
-      - Gain an in-depth understanding of the specific mechanics of Bitcoin
+      - The mechanics and applications of Bitcoin.
-      - Understand Bitcoin’s real-life applications and learn how to attack and destroy Bitcoin, Ethereum, smart contracts and Dapps, and alternatives to Bitcoin’s Proof-of-Work consensus algorithm
+      - Alternatives to Proof-of-Work consensus algorithms.

-  - title: 'Object-Oriented Programming in R'
+  - title: Object-Oriented Programming in R
     url: https://www.datacamp.com/courses/object-oriented-programming-with-s3-and-r6-in-r
     certificate_url: https://www.datacamp.com
     date: '2023-01-21'
-    awarder: datacamp
+    awarder: DataCamp
     icon: datacamp
     summary: |
-      Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
-This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
-S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
-R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
+      Introduced to object-oriented programming using S3 and R6 systems.
+      Simplified functions in R and gained industry-relevant knowledge for API work and GUI design.
 ---

 ## About Me